 And Jesus answered and said to them, "It is not those who are well who need a physician, but those who are sick.Luke 5:31(NASB)

 The Holy Spirit of God was upon the Lord Jesus Christ, Who was sent by the Father to bring good news to those that were afflicted.
-He came to bind up the broken-hearted, proclaim liberty to captives, declare freedom to prisoners, and to pour out the Lord's favour on all who trust in Him.
+He came to bind up the broken-hearted, proclaim liberty to captives, to declare freedom to prisoners, and to pour out the Lord's favour on all who trust in Him.

-It was early in His ministry when the incarnate Son of God started to choose certain men, to be His disciples, many of whom would be used of God to pen the scriptures for our learning.
+It was early in His ministry when the incarnate Son of God started to choose certain men, to be His disciples, many of whom would be used of God to pen the Scriptures for our learning.

 Matthew was a man who fell within many of the categories that Jesus came to save.
 He came to save sinners that were afflicted, those who were heart-broken and ones who were shattered in spirit and soul.
-He came to help the down-trodden, heal those that were captives of the greedy sin nature and free those imprisoned by Satan, death and hell.
+He came to help the down-trodden, heal those that were captives of the greedy sin nature and free those imprisoned by Satan, death, and hell.

-Jesus ate and drank with prostitutes, tax-gathers and sinners, because He had not come to call those that were righteous in their own eyes, but sinners, who recognised their need of salvation.
+Jesus ate and drank with prostitutes, tax-gathers, and sinners, because they were in need of salvation.
+Jesus came to save those that were lost in sin.
+He had not come to call those that were righteous in their own eyes, but sinner to repentance.
+Jesus came to save sinners, who recognised their sinfulness and realised their need of salvation.
 Jesus came to call sinners to repentance - and Matthew was one such sinful man.

-And so it was, that when Jesus went out and noticed Levi, a tax official, sitting in his little tax booth, He said to him, 'Follow Me.'
+And so it was, that when Jesus passes by, He noticed Levi, a tax official, sitting in his little tax booth, and said to him, 'Follow Me.'
 And immediately, he left everything behind, and got up and began to follow Jesus.
-Levi was so happy that he gave a big reception for the Lord in his home; and a great crowd of tax gathers and other sinful people joined them joyfully.
+Levi was so happy that he gave a big reception for the Lord in his home, and a great crowd of tax gathers and other sinful people joined them joyfully.

 All are sick with the disease of sin and all need to be healed.. but those who refuse to recognise their sinfulness and need of salvation, are the only ones He cannot save.. for he who believes is not condemned, but he who has not believed in Christ is condemned already.
 Because such a man is not honest enough or sufficiently humble to recognise that he is a lost sinner in need of salvation - he is condemned, because he will not believe in the only begotten Son of God.

 Heavenly Father, there are many in that need Your healing hand upon their lives.
 Thank You that You came to heal the broken hearted and set the captives free from their bondage of sin.
 Father we pray that many would recognise their brokenness and diseased lives, and admit their need of Your touch upon their lives.
 Thank You that Christ died to pay the terrible price for our sin, and that through His blood we are healed and made whole.
-Use me to share this good news with those with whom I come in contact today - this I ask in Jesus name, AMEN.
+Use me to share this good news with those with whom I come in contact today - this I ask in Jesus' name, AMEN.